COMP 177 - Computer Networking - Fall 2020

 Please note that copies of student work may be retained by the instructor to assess how the learning objectives of the course are met.
 Further, the MOSS (Measure of Software Similarity) system may be used to compare student submissions in an automated fashion.

 The Honor Code at the University of the Pacific calls upon each student to exhibit a high degree of maturity, responsibility, and personal integrity.
 Students are expected to:

 - Discourage any form of cheating or dishonesty by others

 - Inform the instructor and appropriate university administrator if she or he has a reasonable and good faith belief and substantial evidence that a violation of the Academic Honesty Policy has occurred.

 Violations will be referred to and investigated by the Office of Student Conduct and Community Standards.
 If a student is found responsible, it will be documented as part of her or his permanent academic record.
 A student may receive a range of penalties, including failure of an assignment, failure of the course, suspension, or dismissal from the University.
 The Academic Honesty Policy is located in Tiger Lore and online at https://www.pacific.edu/student-life/safety-wellness/student-conduct/tiger-lore-student-code-of-conduct-/honor-code

 Accommodations for Students with Disabilities

-If you are a student with a disability who requires accommodations, please contact the Director of the Office of Services for Students with Disabilities (SSD) for information on how to obtain an Accommodations Request Letter.
+If you are a student with a disability who requires accommodations, please visit https://www.pacific.edu/disabilities to contact the Office of Services for Students with Disabilities (SSD) for information on how to request accommodations while at Pacific.

 The University of the Pacific does not discriminate in the administration of any of its educational programs, admissions, scholarships, loans, athletics, or other University activities or programs on the basis of race, color, national and ethnic origin, handicap, sexual orientation or preference, sex or age.